 Can we sincerely support other people?

-I have recently been thinking a lot during the various factors that lead me to this what I'm doing.
-Building the HELS1NK1 concept from the beginning has been a very personal process and its growth and transformation is tied to my own experience and my own personal growth process.
+Lately, I've been thinking a lot about the factors that led me to this job.
+From the beginning, the HELS1NK1 concept has been a very personal process, the growth and change of which is tied to my experience and growth process.

-Maybe it's because I turned 40 this year, and all the challenges I've faced in recent years have made me realize how important it is that we women, not so "fresh" women, support each other, motivate each other, celebrate each other´s accomplishments and most importantly, we are proud to stand next to each other without ever thinking about how we will benefit from it.
+Maybe it's because I'm living middle age, and all the challenges I've faced over the years have made me realize how important it is that we women, not so "fresh" women, support each other, motivate each other, and celebrate together despite the challenges.
+Most importantly, we are proud to stand side by side without thinking about how we can benefit each other!

-But is that possible?
+But is this possible?
 Can we sincerely support each other?

-I started building this HELS1NK1 concept in 2014, yes, some time ago.
-During these years, my life has had very interesting ups and downs and turns in directions I had not anticipated.
-But that's what life is.
-It doesn't ask for permission when it happens.
+I started building this HELS1NK1 concept in 2014.
+Over the years, my life has had some exciting ups and downs and turns in directions I didn't expect.
+But you don't ask permission for life; it just happens.

 In 2015, I had my fourth child.
-It was a surprise pregnancy, but I was very happy about it.
-2017 was on the way and we moved three times before we could go to our renovated home.
-We currently lived 40 kilometres away from children's school and hobbies.
-This was a very difficult time, but fortunately, we have been built so that when we need the strength to survive, we can.
+It was a surprise pregnancy, but I was happy about it.
+2017 was a time of change; we moved three times before getting our own home.
+Sometimes, we lived 40 kilometres away from children's schools.
+This was a tough time, but fortunately, we are built to survive when we need the strength to survive.

-As life began to settle down, fatigue and stress began to appear.
-That's when I realized the importance of getting support.
-I also realized how important it is to face my own inadequacies and weaknesses.
+When life started to calm down, fatigue and stress surfaced.
+That's when I understood the importance of getting support.
+I also realized how important it is to face my shortcomings and weaknesses.

-We live in a time where our reality is measured in social media.
-We seek approval through images posted to various channels.
-We post pictures of our body parts or something that we own.
-Depending on how many likes and comments we get, we feel to be accepted and belonging to something.
+We live in a time when our lives are viewed on social media.
+We seek approval for pictures and videos sent to different channels.
+We post photos of our body parts or pets.
+And depending on how many likes and comments we get, we feel accepted and belong.

-With all of this in mind, I can't help but wonder if there is genuine support?
-Is there a genuine desire to listen to another person and understand?
-Or are we living in such a hectic time that the only way to get and give support is through the SM channels?
-And the old way, "See you at coffee" appointments just can't fit in our calendar anymore?
+This experience has made me wonder if there is a genuine desire to listen to another person and understand.
+Or are we living in such a hectic time that social media is the only way to receive and give support?
+And this old way, "see you at the coffee shop" meeting has only passed into people's gilded memories?

-So how can we support each other?
-Or is it no longer relevant?
+So are we able for honest and sincere support for others?
+Or is it become irelevant?
 Do the likes and comments on social media posts provide the support we need?
-Because every one of us needs it.

 Leave a comment